How to Speak Formal English: Just Swap These Polite Words for Ones You Already Know!

 There are some English words that you might use all the time, without realizing there are more formal alternatives.

-In this post, we’ll show you how to easily speak formal English like a native by simply making some adjustments to your vocabulary.
+In this post, I’ll show you how to easily speak formal English like a native speaker by simply making some adjustments to your vocabulary.

 What Formal English Can Do for You